AvinashKhanduri789/SnapTask/README.md

 SnapTask

 SnapTask is a task-based collaboration app where people who need work done (Posters) can post tasks, and people willing to do the work (Seekers) can bid and complete them.
-The goal of this project is to provide a smooth, real-world experience where posting tasks, managing bids, handling notifications, and completing work feels simple and reliable.
+The goal of this project is to provide a smooth, real-world experience where posting tasks, managing bids, handling notifications, communicating in real-time, and completing work feels simple and reliable.

 This project includes a React Native (Expo Router) mobile application and a Spring Boot + MongoDB backend.
 Both sides are built to be scalable and ready for production-level use.